kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 As is the case with QUIC version 1, use of extension frames have to be negotiated before use; see {{Section 19.21 of RFC9000}}.

-This specification defines the mapping of the Unreliable Datagram Extension.

 # Version Agility